 Individuals, families, and organizations in contemporary societies face many challenges.
 Individuals trace their personal development in a diverse social environment, having to meet demands from various social contexts such as families, work organizations, and friendship groups.
 Families educate their children to become well adapted and fully participating members of a culturally diverse society.
 And organizations have to cope with ever changing demands from a complex social and institutional environment.
 Importantly, the ways in which individuals, families, and organizations deal with these challenges in turn shape society.
 Individuals challenge social norms, families challenge traditional role definitions and institutions, and organizations challenge competitors and accepted work and leadership practices.
 Thus, society is both challenging and challenged.

-Courses of the package Challenging Society are offered in the first two blocks of the fall semester.
-More information can be found in our Exchange Guide.
+Courses of the package Challenging Society are offered in the first two blocks of the autumn semester.